-The commission now seeks feedback from port stakeholders on the draft findings and draft recommendations contained in this report, which will inform the commission's Final Report for the review of the regime.
-The Final Report will be delivered to the minister before 15 November 2018.
-The minister is required to table the Final Report in the Legislative Assembly within seven days of receipt.
+The Final Report is required to be delivered to the minister by 15 November 2018.
+The minister is required to table the Final Report in the Legislative Assembly within seven sitting days of receipt.
+Once tabled in Parliament, the commission will publish this Final Report on its website.